intellectsoft-uk/symfony-skeleton/README.md

 To start dev environment, first you need to install project dependencies via composer.
 You could use your local composer or by running `composer install --ignore-platform-reqs` command.

-After this, just run `compose up` and you are ready to go.
+After this, just run `docker-compose up` and you are ready to go.

 ### Testing